garrettsmith99/tech190/README.md

 bring them in.
 Right click snd create a new folder.
 To chaneg the size of the tiles right click all the tiles and change the pixels per unit.
 Set it 128

+                                                                   Jounral Entry 2 9/8/2022

+I have learned fron watching recent game development and siumulation:

+That I need to buy a new laptop because mine isnt good enough to run Unity.
+How to build tile maps for my game, how I would design a background for my 2D character to

+go on top of and move around off

 Some issues I found were:

+Building the tile maps is very difficult, I cant seem to figure out how to spread out my tile sheet to build the background.

 Some of the really good assets you have to pay for.

+I have learned from Unity:

 Trying to find the best best game packs for your game by scrolling through each of the tile packs to see which one best fits my game.
+I found the perfect asset I want

+for my game

-Jounral Entry 2 9/13/2022
+                                                                         Jounral Entry 3 9/15/2022

 I have learned fron watching recent game development and siumulation: